victorjonathanibanez/RiFNet/README.md

 - Filter size: *8, 16, 32, 64, 128*
 - Dense layer size: *500*

-## Problems
+## Contact
-When encountering issues:
+To receive the RiFNet.h5 file or when encountering issues:
 - Please refer to the publication -   DOI: [10.1007/s12024-021-00431-8](https://doi.org/10.1007/s12024-021-00431-8) and/or
 - Contact akos.dobay@uzh.ch or victor.ibanez@uzh.ch